Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Generally, the scope of recommended due diligence measures for share deals and asset deals strongly depends on the type of business of the target as well as the previous use and the planned future use of the concerned real property, the age, previous use and planned future use of buildings that are part of the transaction.

 A careful and comprehensive due diligence review is highly important for the seller in order to disclose defects properly and for the buyer to identify potential risks and request appropriate warranties and indemnities.
 Particular attention should be paid to potentially contaminated soil, because related damages may be discovered only after a long time.
-Even if the target complies with environmental ordinances, it may be held liable for environmental remediation.
+Even if the target complies with environmental ordinances, it may be obliged to advance investigation, monitoring and remediation costs.
 Long-term warranties and indemnities may be appropriate in this context.

 Can lenders be held liable for environmental offences?